Origin

 Linking golden records

 Origin can be used to link golden records together to create relationship.
-You can link golden records using codes, rules, or manually in the UI.
-To create a relationship using codes, you need to know the origin of target golden records.
+You can link golden records using identifiers, rules, or manually in the UI.
+To create a relationship using identifiers, you need to know the origin of target golden records.
 These are the golden records to which you want to link current records.

 Suppose you have Contact records that contain the companyID